shane-huang/BigDL/notebook/README.md

 ## 2 Start Jupyter Server and Tensorboard Server

-* Create start_tensorboard.sh, copy the contents below.
-In current demos, the log files are written by default into "/tmp/bigdl_summaries".
+* Create start_tensorboard.sh, copy and paste the contents below.
+In current demos, the log files are written into "/tmp/bigdl_summaries" by default .
 So we set tensorboard logdir to the directory so that it can read the events files and produce charts.
+If you changed the directory where the logs are written to, change the --logdir settings when starting tensorboard server.
 ```
 tensorboard --logdir=/tmp/bigdl_summaries
 ```